Best LLM for Coding updated: November 22, 2025

 There is no single king model.
 There is a small crew that works well together.
 The table below maps tasks to a sensible default and a backup.
 Adjust the thresholds to match your repo size and your risk profile.
 This is the simplest way to build a stable assistant that earns trust over time.

-Task type | Default choice | Backup choice | Why this fit |
+| Task type | Default choice | Backup choice | Why this fit |

-Daily snippets and tests | GPT-5 Mini | o4 Mini | Fast responses and high pass rates on fresh LiveCodeBench problems keep the loop tight. |
+| Daily snippets and tests | GPT-5 Mini | GPT-5.1 | Fast responses and high pass rates on fresh LiveCodeBench problems keep the loop tight, with GPT-5.1 close behind when snippets get harder. |

-Large refactors | Claude Opus 4.1 | GPT-5 | Strong on repository sized edits and careful reasoning.
-Pricey, so use when risk is high. |
+| Large refactors | Claude Sonnet 4.5 | GPT-5.1 | Strong on repository sized edits and careful reasoning, which makes it a safe default when risk is high, with GPT-5.1 as the OpenAI flavored backup. |

-Prototype endpoints | o3 | GPT-5 Mini | Good balance of accuracy and speed for quick API or data glue work. |
+| Prototype endpoints | o3 | GPT-5 Mini | Good balance of accuracy and speed for quick API and data glue work, with GPT-5 Mini as a cheap helper for boilerplate and variants. |

-Long context research | Gemini 2.5 Pro | Claude 4.1 | Broad knowledge and reliable summarization for RFCs and design docs. |
+| Long context research | Gemini 2.5 Pro | Claude Sonnet 4.5 | Broad knowledge and reliable summarization for RFCs and design docs, with Claude Sonnet 4.5 adding cautious cross document reasoning when you need it; step up to Gemini 3 Pro when you want the same engine you trust for IOI grade coding. |

 8. Prompt Design That Survives Production